learn-co-curriculum/dsc-time-series-models-introduction/README.md

 ## Time Series Modeling

-In section 25, we introduced the idea of time series data and provided some best practices for importing, managing and visualizing time series data along with a number of techniques for removing trends and/or seasonality from a time series data set.
+In the previous section, we introduced the idea of time series data and provided some best practices for importing, managing and visualizing time series data along with a number of techniques for removing trends and/or seasonality from a time series data set.
 In this section, we're now going to look at various types of models for time series data.

 ### Basic Time Series Models